 Existing object-oriented developer who wants to learn Apple platform development.

 Existing UIKit developers who want to learn SwiftUI.

 Students should already be familiar with basic programming concepts: variables, statements, functions, arrays, data structures and common programming problems.

 Students should be comfortable with the Swift programming language.

-For iOS & Swift courses, students need a Mac running macOS Catalina or later with 8GB of RAM (minimum) with Xcode 12 installed prior to starting class
+For iOS & Swift courses, students need a Mac running macOS Monterey 12.0 or later with Xcode 13 installed prior to starting class.

 Navigate Xcode, Apple’s IDE for developing iOS applications